dtcenter/METplus/docs/Contributors_Guide/conda_recipe.rst

 From the top-level directory of the METplus repository, change directory to **internal/scripts/conda** and build the recipe.
-Be sure to specify the Conda Forge channel with `-c conda-forge` and set `--error-overlinking` so the build errors to alert you of linking issues.
+Be sure to specify the Conda Forge channel with :code:`-c conda-forge` and set :code:`--error-overlinking` so the build errors provide alerts for linking issues.
-The `-k` option "keeps going" when running the tests instead of stopping at the first failed test.
+The :code:`-k` option "keeps going" when running the tests instead of stopping at the first failed test.

 ::